flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 I need to evolve my captured items to keep them in line with reality.
 I need a tool that supports an agile (i.e. realistic) way of thinking, working and living.
 That means, it must allow to freely mould the item hierarchy: Group items together, add sub items "into" an item, move items to a whole different level, and so forth.

-So a year ago, I prototyped a novel kind of task manager and named it "Flowlist".
+So in June 2017, I prototyped a novel kind of task manager and named it **Flowlist**.
 And I've been happily using it every day since.
 This year, I decided to turn Flowlist into much more and make it available to you.
-More is to come at [flowlistapp.com](http://flowlistapp.com).
+Now, after 564 Git commits, Flowlist is finally [available on the Mac App Store](https://itunes.apple.com/app/flowlist/id1396163478?ls=1).

+Flowlist is radically simple but subtle and powerful.
+Let's have a look ...

 ## What It Does